Pwd9000-ML/blog-devto/posts/Github-Actions-Shells/Github-Actions-Shells.md

 A runner is a server that has the **GitHub Actions runner application** installed.
 It is synonymous to Azure DevOps-hosted agents.
 You can use a runner hosted by GitHub, or you can host your own.
 A runner listens for available jobs, runs one job at a time, and reports the progress, logs, and results back to GitHub.
 GitHub-hosted runners are based on Ubuntu Linux, Microsoft Windows, and macOS, and each job in a workflow runs in a fresh virtual environment, you can also see what software are installed on each of the [GitHub-hosted runners VM images](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).
 If you need a different operating system or require a specific hardware configuration, you can host your own runners using [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners).

-## :turtle: What are Actions Shells? :turtle:
+## :turtle: What are Actions Shells?

 Now that you have some idea of all the different components that makes up GitHub Actions lets take a look at what **Shells** are.